Measure your pupillary distance (PD)

 We’re delighted you are considering using our prescription lens service for your new glasses and are confident you will be delighted with the results.
 In order to get your new lenses just right, we will need your current prescription and your PD (or Pupillary Distance), which is the exact measurement between your pupils.
 You could measure it simply with a tape measure, but we have a great new online tool, which does all the work for you, using either your phone or laptop and is a more accurate and fun option.

-Position your phone or laptop on a firm surface and make sure the room is well-lit
+Position your phone, tablet or laptop on a firm surface and make sure the room is well-lit

 Turn up the volume so you can hear the instructions.